C0DER11101/Neovim-init.lua-/README.md

 * To install a plugin for neovim, just open `plugins.lua` and type: `use <plugin-name-for-nvim>`(this is shown in the video).
 * After adding the plugin names to `plugins.lua`, run `:PackerSync` from the file.
 The plugin(s) will get installed.
 * Just installing is not enough, we need to setup the plugins so that we can use them via neovim's commandline.
 * Create a directory `plugin_config` under `lua/core/`, in that create the lua files for each plugin.
 In each lua file, we will `require` the `setup()` of the plugins.
 For example: in `telescopse.lua`, we will require the setup of `telescope` as: `require("telescope").setup()`.
-If you want to you can also define some keymaps.
+If you want you can also define some keymaps.
 There's more that you can do with these files, but since, it's my first with neovim's plugins, I have done it in a simple manner.

 **I faced a problem with [nvim-web-devicons](https://github.com/nvim-tree/nvim-web-devicons)**.